barebox/barebox/Documentation/devicetree/bindings/barebox/barebox,environment.rst

 * ``compatible``: should be ``barebox,environment``
 * ``device-path``: path to the environment

 The device-path is a multistring property.
-The first string should be a nodepath to the node containing the physical device of the environment.
+The first string should contain a nodepath to the node containing the physical device of the environment or a nodepath to a partition described by the OF partition binding.
 The subsequent strings are of the form <type>:<options> to further describe the path to the environment.
 Supported values for <type>: